rafeabd/Path-ORAM/rORAM/readme.md

 # Range ORAM Implementation

 ## Overview
 This project implements the Range ORAM (Oblivious RAM) extension of Path ORAM system with client-server architecture, providing secure and efficient data access with hidden access patterns.
-The implementation includes support for encryption, dynamic data management, and secure client-server communication.
+The implementation expands on the previous support for encryption, dynamic data management, and secure client-server communication, and incorporates additional Range Oram (rORAM) features such as hierarchical storage support, access pattern tracking, and batch evictions.

 ## Previous Path ORAM Features
 - Range ORAM (rORAM) Extension of Path ORAM